Birth control: Legal positions

 Human rights agreements require most governments to provide family planning and contraceptive information and services.
 These include the requirement to create a national plan for family planning services, remove laws that limit access to family planning, ensure that a wide variety of safe and effective birth control methods are available including emergency contraceptives, make sure there are appropriately trained healthcare providers and facilities at an affordable price, and create a process to review the programs implemented.
 If governments fail to do the above it may put them in breach of binding international treaty obligations.

 In the United States, the 1965 Supreme Court decision Griswold v.
-Connecticut overturned a state law prohibiting dissemination of contraception information based on a constitutional right to privacy for marital relationships.
+Connecticut overturned a state law prohibiting the dissemination of contraception information based on a constitutional right to privacy for marital relationships.
 In 1972, Eisenstadt v.
 Baird extended this right to privacy to single people.

 In 2010, the United Nations launched the Every Woman Every Child movement to assess the progress toward meeting women's contraceptive needs.
 The initiative has set a goal of increasing the number of users of modern birth control by 120 million women in the world's 69 poorest countries by 2020.
 Additionally, they aim to eradicate discrimination against girls and young women who seek contraceptives.
 The American Congress of Obstetricians and Gynecologists (ACOG) recommended in 2014 that oral birth control pills should be over the counter medications.

 Since at least the 1870s, American religious, medical, legislative, and legal commentators have debated contraception laws.
 Ana Garner and Angela Michel have found that in these discussions men often attach reproductive rights to moral and political matters, as part of an ongoing attempt to regulate human bodies.
 In press coverage between 1873 and 2013 they found a divide between institutional ideology and real-life experiences of women.

 Religious views

 Religions vary widely in their views of the ethics of birth control.
 The Roman Catholic Church re-affirmed its teachings in 1968 that only natural family planning is permissible, although large numbers of Catholics in developed countries accept and use modern methods of birth control.
 The Greek Orthodox Church admits a possible exception to its traditional teaching forbidding the use of artificial contraception, if used within marriage for certain purposes, including the spacing of births.
 Among Protestants, there is a wide range of views from supporting none, such as in the Quiverfull movement, to allowing all methods of birth control.
-Views in Judaism range from the stricter Orthodox sect, which prohibits all methods of birth control, to the more relaxed Reform sect, which allows most.
+Views in Judaism range from the stricter Orthodox sect, which heavily restricts the use of birth control, to the more relaxed Reform sect, which allows most.
 Hindus may use both natural and modern contraceptives.
 A common Buddhist view is that preventing conception is acceptable, while intervening after conception has occurred is not.
 In Islam, contraceptives are allowed if they do not threaten health, although their use is discouraged by some.